Azure/azure-sdk-for-net/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Setup (please complete the following information):**
- - OS: [e.g. iOS]
+ - Name and Version of the Library package used: [e.g. Azure.Storage.Blobs 12.2.0]
- - IDE : [e.g. IntelliJ]
+ - OS and .NET runtime version: [e.g. Linux dotnet core 3.1]
- - Version of the Library used
+ - IDE and version : [e.g. Visual Studio 16.3]

 **Additional context**
 Add any other context about the problem here.